 As well as performing the collecting of data the ADMS flow computer also provides instantaneous data filtering and alarming as well as data roll up to hourly minimum, maximum and averaged values.
-The instantaneous alarm data is packed into a number of 8 bit registers for quick polling.
-The rolled up data will be pulled into our ADMS database which provides additional data filtering, analysis, trending and storage.
+The instantaneous alarm data is packed into a number of 8-bit registers for quick polling.
+The rolled up data will be pulled into our ADMS database, which provides additional data filtering, analysis, trending and storage.
 The combination of our ADMS field device and database provides both real time and historical diagnostics and alarming of the entire measurement system at the meter station.
 The ADMS system will also take the responsibility for data handling, trending and storage out of our SCADA system, giving the measurement department better control over the development of the database, storage of the data and configuration of alarm settings.

-The ADMS field device is setup to poll up to 8 bidirectional custody and check meters, with up to 8 paths.
+The ADMS field device is setup to poll up to eight bidirectional custody, with up to eight paths.
+We are also able to poll up to eight check meters to compare with the custody meters and up to four coriolis meters.
 The current meters include Daniel, SICK, Instromet ultrasonic meters and Micro Motion Coriolis meters.
 We can also do some custom setups for other meters but that would involve a substantial amount of data mapping that otherwise is done automatically when the user selects the meter type.
-The field device programming has been completed and the Database will be complete later this year.
-We have projects in place to install 51 ADMS field devices this year.
+The field device programming has been completed for ultrasonic and coriolis meters.
+The Database, while complete for ultrasonic diagnostics, continues to be under some development for additional meter types and improved use ability.
+We currently have 56 ADMS field devices installed.
 The ADMS database allows the user to pull up all the meter's historical data, graph and trend the data as well as providing alarms when the meters parameters fall outside limits.
-As long term data in the ADMS Database is analyzed we anticipate the ability to tighten alarm bands, perform preventive maintenance and predetermine component failures.
-For smaller ultrasonic meter stations where we choose not invest the dollars in the ADMS field device, the meter's maintenance logs can be loaded into the ADMS Database.
+As long-term data in the ADMS Database is analyzed, we anticipate the ability to tighten alarm bands, perform preventive maintenance and predetermine component failures.
+For smaller ultrasonic meter stations where we choose not to invest the dollars in the ADMS field device, the meter's maintenance logs can be loaded into the ADMS Database.